About

 Community Roots

-Our work is built in collaboration with neighbors, local growers, regional artists, and community partners.
-We believe creative ecosystems grow through shared effort, transparency, and relationship
+Our work is built in collaboration with neighbors, local growers, artists from the city, and community partners.
+We believe creative ecosystems grow through shared effort, transparency, and relationship.

 Story

 Activation Residency began as an act of survival.
-In 2018 our founder Kamra graduted from New York Uiversity with heavy debt, no clear career path, and only one certainty; that creative people needed each other more than ever.
-What started as a search for belonging quickly transformed into a movement.
+In 2018, our founder Kamra graduated from New York University with significant debt, no clear career path, and the certainty that creative people needed each other now more than ever.
+What began as a search for belonging quickly grew into something bigger.

-The first year twenty artists gathered at the Outlier Inn in Woodridge, NY.
-They shared meals, skills, grief, visions, and experiments.
-They left with lifelong friendships and a shared belief that communal creativity could be a force of liberation.
-For years the space took different shapes to meet the real needs of artists in residence becoming a flexible, responsive, ever-shifting constellation of people committed to each other’s growth.
+In its first year, twenty artists gathered at the Outlier Inn in Woodridge, New York.
+They shared meals, skills, grief, visions, and experiments, leaving with lifelong friendships and a collective belief that communal creativity could be a force of liberation.
+In the years that followed, the residency took many forms, evolving to meet the real needs of artists and becoming a flexible, responsive, ever-shifting constellation rooted in mutual growth.

 In 2020, everything changed.
-The global uprising following the murder of George Floyd forced a deep reckoning.
-The residency had grown beyond its original form and required a new direction; one that centered Black agrarianism, sovereignty, and long-term stewardship.
+The global uprisings following the murder of George Floyd prompted a deep reckoning.
+The residency had outgrown its original structure and demanded a new direction that centered Black agrarianism, sovereignty, and generational land stewardship.

-Five years later that turning point has blossomed into a sibling project; Forest Fringe Farm, a diversified vegetable farm and social arts site committed to nurturing the next generation of queer cultural workers of color.
-Here, young artists learn how to design and host their own programming in the very woods that this community helped purchase.
+Five years later, that turning point has blossomed into a sibling project; Forest Fringe Farm, a diversified vegetable farm and social arts gathering space committed to nurturing the next generation of queer cultural workers of color.
+Here, artists learn how to design and host their own programming in the very woods this community helped purchase.

-We are now entering the next phase of our development building the infrastructure and ecological systems needed to support the land for generations to come.
-Kamra has continued their training in permaculture and is integrating Black and Indigenous land technologies to repair the oversaturated soil, restore water flow, and stabilize the ecosystem.
+We are now entering the next phase of our development by building the infrastructure and ecological systems needed to support the land for generations to come.
+Kamra has continued their training in permaculture, integrating Black and Indigenous land-based technologies to repair oversaturated soil and stabilize the ecosystem.

-We’ve made it this far together.
-And there is so much further to go.
-If you believe in Black futurity, ecological repair, creative freedom, and we invite you to join us in building what comes next.
+We have made it this far together, and there is so much further to go.
+If you believe in Black futurity, ecological repair, and creative freedom, we invite you to join us in building what comes next.

 Artists-in-Residence